factor10/intent/docs/getting-started.md

 There are a few conventions or recommendations on how to use state:

 * Put the state implementation below the test.
-* Prefer to call methods on the state object over doing it in the test body
+* Prefer to call methods on the state object over doing it in the test itself
 * Keep state focused and create a new suite + state class when needed (cost is low)